Vicente Francisco: Legal career

 As a lawyer, he worked as the Dean of the College of Law at the University of Manila and was president of the Lawyer's League of the Philippines.

 He was elected as a delegate from Cavite in the 1934 Philippine Constitutional Convention election.
 Aside from politics, Francisco also owned and became president of East Publishing Company, Inc. He was a prolific writer and published his own law books.

 Political career

 In 1946, Francisco was elected to the Senate of the Philippines as a candidate of the Liberal Party, winning the largest number of votes.
 After his election, he was elected Majority Leader by his colleagues.
 In the Senate, he filed many bills including Act 52, which re-established the Court of Appeals.

 In the 1949 elections, Francisco ran for Vice President of the Philippines as running mate of Senate President Jose Avelino, but lost to Fernando Lopez with 1.73% of the vote.

+Personal life and death

-Francisco died in 1974, on his 83rd birthday.
-He was married to María Jalbuena; their son Ricardo Francisco served as a justice of the Supreme Court of the Philippines from 1995 to 1998.
+Francisco died in 1974.
+He was married to María Jalbuena; their son Ricardo Francisco served as a justice in the Court of Appeals and later of the Supreme Court.